lmcad-unicamp/PB3Opt/README.md

 # PB3Opt

+## Usage

 Use the [GPyOpt library](https://github.com/lmcad-unicamp/GPyOpt) with Python 3.8.

-## Usage

-You can easily use it using the following commands:
+After installing GPyOpt, you can easily use it using the following commands:

 ```
 usage: main.py [-h] [-df DFNAME] [-dfi DFINAME] [-dfapp DFAPPNAME] [-o OUTPUT]